osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 Modifications are handled as deletions followed by creation of a "new" object, for which the functions are called.

+You can do anything in those processing functions to decide what to do with this data.
+If you are not interested in that OSM object, simply return from the function.
+If you want to add the OSM object to some table call the `add_row()` (*Version >= 1.7.0*{: .version} or `insert()`) function on that table.

 The parameter table (`object`) has the following fields and functions:

 | Field / Function | Description |